 Despite the rise in digital payments, cash transactions retain at least some of their relevance to modern consumers.
-Underscoring the historical significance of those nickels, dimes, and bills, Michelle Harler’s article for Guide2free (a free-sample website) outlines a list of little-known facts about currency and credit.
+Underscoring the historical significance of those nickels, dimes, and bills, here is a list of little-known facts about currency and credit.

 Delve deeper into the fascinating world of currency and credit!
 This article explores surprising facts about the coins and bills you use every day, along with the history of how we pay for things: